rajeshjnu2006/kkcd-ijcb2025/README.md

 The following is the reference paper proposing the dataset:

-D Roh, R Kumar, A Ngo, "LLM-Assisted Cheating Detection in Korean Language via Keystrokes", The IEEE International Joint Conference on Biometrics (IJCB), 2025
+Dong Hyun Roh, Rajesh Kumar, An Ngo, "LLM-Assisted Cheating Detection in Korean Language via Keystrokes", The IEEE International Joint Conference on Biometrics (IJCB), 2025

 @inProceedings{Roh2025LLMCheatingDetection,
   author    = {Dong Hyun Roh and Rajesh Kumar and An Ngo},